dgabrahams/Udacity-NanoDegree-Fullstack-Project-3/README.md

 This script has been kept as light and simple as possible.
 Only a single library is imported and that is to manage database connections.

-Five functions have been implemented to perform its task, namely:
+Five functions have been implemented to perform the assigned task, namely:
 * main()
 * runquery(query)
 * question_one()